andrewkshim/react-animatronics/docs/walkthrough.md

 ## <a name='basics'></a> 01.
 Basics

-React-animatronics aims to expose a small, composable API that enables complex animations involving multiple React components.
-It provides two components:
+React-animatronics provides two components: `<Animatronics>` and `<Control>`.
-`<Animatronics>` and `<Control>`.
 Both components take a FaCC, a single child that must be a function.

 > React Tip: "**F**unctions **a**s **C**hild **C**omponents (FaCC)" is a common
 > React pattern for component encapsulation/reusability.
 It goes by a few other